data-apis/scipy-2023-presentation/paper.rst

   including `ones()`, `linspace`, `arange`, and `full`, as well as the `asarray()` function, which converts "array like" inputs like lists of floats and object supporting the buffer protocol to array objects.
-Creation functions all include a `dtype` and `device` keywords (see the "Device" section above).
+Creation functions all include a `dtype` and `device` keywords (see the `Device Support`_ section above).
 The `array` type is not specified anywhere in the spec, since different libraries use different types for their array objects, meaning `asarray()` and the other creation functions serve as the effective "array constructor".